Muhammad-waqar-uit/SpeedRunHTML/README.md

 - <ins> - Inserted text `<ins>`defines a text that has been inserted into a document
 - <sub> - Subscript text `<sub>`defines subscript text like  H2O. `H<sub>2</sub>o`
 - <sup> - Superscript text `<sup>` defines superscript text like a^2 `a<sup>2</sup>`.

+ <h1> bloackquote </h1>
+ - element defines a section that is quoted from another source.Browsers usually indent